 Based on forum opinions and user reviews, we conclude that while Phantom sometimes does work in China, more often than not it’s a disappointment.

 Even Avira itself does not market the Pro version as a tool that guarantees you a decent connection in China, and the last user reply to the knowledge base question about Phantom’s performance in China states that nothing works.

-Avira Phantom VPN pricing
+Avira Phantom VPN offers the following troubleshooting options: